anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter04.rst

      - N/A
    * - ra2.app.049
      - Image tags
-     - The :latest tag should not be used in the images of the Pods of the CNF as it does not specify a concrete version of the container.
+     - The `latest` tag should not be used in the images of the Pods of the CNF as it does not specify a concrete version of the container.
      - `Kubernetes documentation <https://kubernetes.io/docs/concepts/containers/images/>`__
      - N/A